YZherebukh/faceit/README.md

   Presumed, that notifier calls would be one  concurently by package `queue`

 ## Improvement on servise
   Add integration and performance tests.
   Add Authentefication and authorisation mechanisms.
   Add load balancing before service, cache for static data.
   Add `swagger`.
+  Update Logger dependency.